obsidianmd/obsidian-help/en/Obsidian Web Clipper/Templates.md

 ### Schema.org matching

-You can trigger templates based on schema.org data present on the page.
+You can trigger templates based on [schema.org](https://schema.org/) data present on the page.
 Use the `schema:` prefix followed by the schema key you want to match.
 You can optionally specify an expected value.
 For example:

 - `schema:@Recipe` will match pages where the schema type is "Recipe".
 - `schema:@Recipe.name` will match pages where `@Recipe.name` is present.
 - `schema:@Recipe.name=Cookie` will match pages where `@Recipe.name` is "Cookie".

-You can combine different types of patterns for a single template.
-The first matching pattern (whether URL-based or schema-based) will determine which template is used.